Quotients of graph operators by symmetry representations: Quantum graph quotients

 We end by pointing out that there is another meaning to the notion `scattering matrix of a quantum graph'.
 This other scattering matrix is formed by connecting semi-infinite leads to some of the graph vertices.
 The dimension of this matrix is equal to the number of leads and each of its entries equals the probability amplitude for a wave to scatter from a certain lead to another.
 This amplitude is calculated by summing over all possible paths through the graph leading from the first lead to the second (including a direct transmission of the wave from the first lead to the second, if it exists).
-This matrix is sometimes called an exterior scattering matrix (to distinguish it from the bond-scattering matrix discussed early).
-More on this matrix can be found in \cite{BanBerSmi_ahp12, KotSmi_jpa03}.
+This matrix is sometimes called an exterior scattering matrix (to distinguish it from the edge-scattering matrix discussed above).
+More on this matrix can be found in \cite{BanBerSmi_ahp12,KotSmi_jpa03}.

-If a graph $\Gamma$ is symmetric and leads are attached to it in a way which respects this symmetry, then the obtained exterior scattering matrix, $\Sigma^{(\Gamma)}(k)$ inherits this symmetry.
-As a consequence, we are able to construct a quotient of this scattering matrix with respect to a representation $\rho$ of the symmetry group.
-This quotient matrix, $\Sigma^{(\Gamma)}_{\rho}(k)$ was shown to equal the scattering matrix of the quotient graph $\Gamma_{\rho}$, with an appropriate connection of leads \cite{BanSawSmi_jpa10}.
+If a graph $\Gamma$ is $G$-symmetric and leads are attached to it in a way which respects this symmetry, then the obtained exterior scattering matrix, $\Sigma(k)$ inherits this symmetry.
+As a consequence, we are able to construct a quotient of this scattering matrix with respect to a representation $\rho$ of the symmetry group $G$.
+This quotient matrix, $\Sigma_{\rho}(k)$ was shown in \cite{BanSawSmi_jpa10} to equal the exterior scattering matrix of the quotient graph $\Gamma_{\rho}$, with an appropriate connection of leads.
+Hence, the quotient theory in the current paper may be used to recover the previously obtained results in \cite{BanSawSmi_jpa10}.